 a.
 Automate and connect

-After a tradeshow, you may come back with hundreds, or even even a thousand leads.
-A few may be MQL’s to pass on to your sales team, but most of them probably aren’t that warm.
+After a tradeshow, you may come back with hundreds or even even a thousand leads.
+A few may be marketing-qualified leads (MQLs) to pass straight on to your sales team, but most of them probably aren’t that warm.
 There’s no way that you can individually follow up with each one, and if you did it might not be a good use of your time.

 Organize your leads by your marketing personas.
 If you have leads in the education industry and healthcare industry, create different campaigns that address the pain points that you solve in that industry.
 Include photos taken in the classroom or in hospitals so it appeals to them visually.